 Also note, that cast iron has a tendency to retain some flavor of what is cooked in it.
 Thus, it is best to have separate pans for your sweet and savory.

 Related read What to avoid cooking in cast iron

 When cast iron gets hot, it is hot.
-All of it.
+All of it including the handles.
 You can’t touch heated cast iron with a bare hand.
-A pot holder must be used while cooking.
+A pot holder or oven mitts must be used while cooking.
 Some attach a cork top to pot lids with wire to make handling easier during the cooking process.

 Chefs and cooks have long debated the methods of seasoning cast iron.
 For example, some believe soap should never touch a cast iron.
 Others maintain scrubbing it harshly is wrong.
 Thus, our general advice is not universal.
 However, it is one of the more popular methods.

 Clean the pan (even if new and pre-seasoned) with hot soapy water, giving it a good scrub.